Dose-aware Diffusion Model for 3D PET Image Denoising: Multi-institutional Validation with Reader Study and Real Low-dose Data: Methods

-Another reason causing the inconsistency issue is because the starting Gaussian noise of the reverse process is different for different slices.
+We hypothesized that another reason for the inconsistency issue is that the starting Gaussian noise of the reverse process is different for different slices.
 The diffusion sampling strategy starts from a random location in the high-dimensional space (random Gaussian noise), and approximates the data distribution $q(\xbm_0)$ based on the trained neural network, or the score function as described in \cite{song_score-based_2021}, through many iterations.
 The denoising problem is ill-posed, and we could generate an infinite number of different denoised images given the same low-count input with different starting Gaussian noise.
 This is beneficial for generative models to produce a wide variety of different images.
 However, the stochastic nature of the diffusion model would be problematic for medical image reconstruction problems because we expect neighboring slices to be consistent with each other in the 3D image volume.
 To address this problem, we proposed to fix the starting Gaussian noise when reconstructing all the slices in the entire 3D volume.
 Specifically, the starting Gaussian noise at the last time step $T$, $\xbm_T$ is fixed for all the slices during the sampling process, only the conditional low-count PET images change for different slices.

-This approach produced more consistent reconstructions along the z-axis.
-However, we noticed that by fixing $p(\xbm_T)$, noise-dependent artifacts would propagate to all the slices along the z-axis.
-One example is presented in the first sub-figure in Fig.~\ref{fig_results_no_fix_seed_one_channel} (single $\epsilon$ image).
+This approach produced more consistent reconstructions along the z-axis (as demonstrated in Fig. \ref{fig_results_no_fix_seed_one_channel}).
+However, we noticed that by fixing $p(\xbm_T)$, there are some noise-dependent artifacts that propagate to all the slices along the z-axis.
+An example is presented in the first sub-figure in Fig.~\ref{fig_results_no_fix_seed_one_channel} (single $\epsilon$ image).
 To address this issue, as presented in Fig.~\ref{fig_network}, we proposed to initialize 2 different noise variables ${\bm\epsilon}_0^a$ and ${\bm\epsilon}_0^b$, and we have 2 different $\xbm_{t-1}$ in the reverse process.
-Fortunately, having 2 different noise variables does not significantly increase sampling time since we only need to average them at the first reverse step.
+It is worth noting that having 2 different noise variables does not significantly increase sampling time since we only need to average them at the first reverse step.
 This technique effectively addresses this issue.